David Weir (athlete): Summer Paralympics 2004

+Summer Paralympics 2008

+At the 2008 Summer Paralympics held in Beijing, China, Weir competed in 5 events, including the 1500 metres, 800 metres, 400 metres, 5000 metres and the Marathon.
+He went into the championship, hoping to bring home all 5 gold medals.

+In the 5000 metres T54, Weir won the bronze medal behind Prawat Wahoram and Kurt Fearnley.

-Weir's maiden Paralympic gold finally came in the 800m, a title he had been waiting twelve years for.
+Weir's first Paralympic gold finally came in the 800m, a title he had been waiting twelve years for.
 After winning the race in a time of 1:36.61, he said, "It is the most amazing feeling.
 It's all I have trained for to become a Paralympic champion.
 I can't really put it into words now."

+Weir won gold in the 800 metres T54 in a time of 1:36.61 with Kurt Fearnley winning the silver and Prawat Wahoram the bronze.
 Weir had to wait to see if he had won the 800m gold after the Australian team objected to Weir's starting position in the race.
 The race was set to be re-run when Australian competitor Kurt Fearnley asked for the protest to be withdrawn the next morning.
 Weir said about the protest, "I was angry and devastated, as I felt the protest was wrong.
 In 800m races, the first three lanes are considered the best, so Kurt actually had a better lane.
 But he was behind the decision to withdraw the protest, which was good sportsmanship."

 Weir won his second gold in the 1500m final in a time of 3:10.34.
 After the race Weir said, "This one means more than winning the 800m.
 The 1,500m is the blue riband event in wheelchair racing."

+In the 400 metres T54 he took home the silver medal, behind China’s Lixin Zhang and ahead of bronze medalist Saichon Konjen.
+He didn’t start the marathon.